Pediatric Chronic Anemia Treatment & Management

 Splenectomy

-Splenectomy is usually indicated in patients with HS, unless the degree of hemolysis is very minor (reticulocyte count of 5% or less).
+Splenectomy is often indicated in patients with HS, but not necessarily during the pediatric age.
 Delay splenectomy until patients are aged 8-9 years, by which time immunity to encapsulated bacteria is well established.
 Typically, this is also before hemolysis sufficient to result in bilirubin gallstones has occurred.
 However, in some patients, repetitive splenic sequestration occurs, necessitating earlier splenectomy.
+Intrafamilial variation is common in terms of severity of anemia; thus, history of childhood splenectomy in a parent does not necessarily indicate a need for splenectomy in the affected child.

 Prevention of Anemia